Written by Bethany, PA to Luke Granger

-With autumnal views out to the grounds and the talented Leon String Quartet playing in the corner, The Orangery was a great choice of location for Jane & Mikes wedding ceremony.
-Soon enough Jane was making her grand entrance.
+With autumnal views out to the grounds and the talented Leon String Quartet playing in the corner, The Orangery was a great choice of location for a wedding ceremony.
+Soon enough the bride was making her grand entrance.

 I will admit to getting a little teary as the pair met at the aisle, I'm an emotional person at the best of times but the build up to this wedding had been so intense that I really felt their love and determination.
 It wasn't long however until two special guests arrived to steal the glory away from the happy couple.

-Maggie & Taco are a huge part of Jane & Mike's family so it felt natural to include them in their wedding day.
+Maggie & Taco are a huge part of the couples family so it felt natural to include them in their wedding day.
 With Best man Mike and Rumer from Hot Diggity Dog Walking Services supervising, the two pups were soon bounding, rather excitedly, down the aisle to their humans.

 Soon enough the rings were exchanged and the wedding ceremony was sealed with a kiss.
-As the sisters did their part of signing as witnesses, Jane & Mike took the opportunity to wave hello to family and friends who had been watching at home via Zoom.
+As the sisters did their part of signing as witnesses, the newlyweds took the opportunity to wave hello to family and friends who had been watching at home via Zoom.
 Having a live stream feed is a fantastically modern solution to allowing loved ones to enjoy elements of a covid wedding, something us as wedding photographers can see being a popular solution in the future.
 Some virtual guests had glammed up for the occasion and many were enjoying a celebratory drink to toast the happy couple from the safety of their homes.